 A rigorous approach to the fundamental concepts of differential and integral calculus of functions of a single variable.
 This course is co-listed with MATH 4150.
-Prerequisite(s): MATH 5700.
+Prerequisite(s): MATH 1152 with a grade of C or better.

 MATH 5150 - Advanced Calculus II (3)